Shinji Ikari: Development

-Neon Genesis Evangelion director Hideaki Anno was depressed for four years before the series production.
-After the failure of the Royal Space Force: The Wings of Honnêamise sequel Aoki Uru, Gainax began planning a new series.
-According to Gainax co-founder Yasuhiro Takeda, ideas from Aoki Uru were borrowed for the new project, including the concept of "not running away"; for Takeda, the passage was "something more than just transposing one show's theme onto another...
+Neon Genesis Evangelion director Hideaki Anno was depressed for four years before the series began production.
+After the failure of Royal Space Force: The Wings of Honnêamise's sequel, Aoki Uru, Gainax started planning a new series.
+According to Gainax co-founder Yasuhiro Takeda, ideas from Aoki Uru were borrowed for the new project, including the concept of "not running away".
+For Takeda, the passage was "something more than just transposing one show's theme onto another...
 Anno inherited something from Aoki Uru — the determination not to run away from problems — and what we saw in Evangelion was maybe just a reflection of those feelings".
-Anno chose "It's ok to run away" as the main theme for the series, with the idea that "it's perfectly fine" to run away sometimes and that "There are things that you gain and things that you lose running away, after all".

-He reflected his depression in the series, conceiving a world "drenched in a vision of pessimism"; he also began production "with the wish that once the production complete, the world and the heroes would change".
-He originally proposed a character similar to Asuka Langley Soryu as the protagonist, following the Gainax tradition of a female protagonist in Gunbuster and The Secret of Blue Water.
-Sadamoto objected to a new female protagonist, saying that "a robot should be piloted by a trained person, and if that person just happens to be a girl then that is fine"; however, he did not understand why a young girl "would pilot a robot".
-He eventually suggested a boy as the main character; his relationship with Asuka, who became another primary character, was modelled after Nadia's relationship with Jean, her love interest and eventual husband in the series.

-Accepting Sadamoto's proposals, Anno suggested a male protagonist after Ryū Murakami's works with two fellow female pilots by his side.
+According to Hiroki Satō, the head of Gainax's public relations office, the staff decided that the series would focus on "how Shinji deals with things going on inside himself".
+According to Max Covill, Noriko Takaya, the protagonist from Anno's directorial debut and one of Gainax's previous works, Gunbuster, would have her moments of self-doubt and anxiety influence those of Shinji.
+Matthew Magnus Lundeen notes that Noriko could be seen as what would become Shinji based on how she behaves in the first four episodes of Gunbuster.
+Anno reflected his depression in the series, conceiving a world "drenched in a vision of pessimism"; he also began production "with the wish that once the production complete, the world and the heroes would change".
+He originally proposed a character similar to Asuka Langley Soryu as the protagonist, following Gainax's tradition of a female protagonist like in Gunbuster and Nadia: The Secret of Blue Water.
+Sadamoto objected to a new female protagonist, saying that "a robot should be piloted by a trained person, and if that person just happens to be a girl, then that is fine".
+However, he did not understand why a young girl "would pilot a robot".
+He eventually suggested a boy as the main character; his relationship with Asuka, who became another primary character, was modeled after Nadia's relationship with Jean.
+After accepting Sadamoto's proposals, Anno suggested a male protagonist after Ryū Murakami's works featured two fellow female pilots.
 He also gave Shinji two male friends, Tōji Suzuhara and Kensuke Aida, whose names were borrowed from Murakami's novel Ai to gensō no fascism.
-Anno named the new male character after two of his friends, including Neon Genesis Evangelion animator Shinji Higuchi.
-For the last name, he chose the Japanese word Ikari ("anchor"), borrowing the names of other characters in the series from nautical jargon or Japanese Imperial Navy warships.
+Anno named Shinji after two of his friends, including Neon Genesis Evangelion animator Shinji Higuchi.
+For his last name, he chose the Japanese word Ikari ("anchor"), with the names of other characters in the series coming from nautical jargon or Japanese Imperial Navy warships.